What is in UMarmot?

 After reviewing surveying options for blogging software, we selected WordPress for its superior combination of power, ease of development and maintenance, and flexibility in design.
 Because our goal was to make catablogging accessible to all, we initially refrained from developing UMarmot beyond installing freely-available plugins, and although we have subsequently delved into building our own themes, we have sought to keep the focus on keeping UMarmot as an inexpensive, easily implemented, open source alternative.
 The UMarmot approach had been taken up by many institutions and projects, some of whom have added their own interesting twists.

-We are always glad to share our experiences with UMarmot and are available to help anyone interested in building their own catablog.
+We are glad to share our experiences with UMarmot and are available to help anyone interested in building their own catablog.
+The SCUA website was designed and developed by DDHW Design, Easthampton, Mass.